ethereum/ethereum-org-website/src/content/eth2/index.md

 [ Consider implementing banner ]

 Eth2 is shipping in phases.
-For an explanation of the phases, [see the roadmap](/en/eth2/#roadmap)
+For an explanation of each one, [see the roadmap](/en/eth2/#roadmap)

 | Phase                                 | Status                                                                                    |
 | ------------------------------------- | ----------------------------------------------------------------------------------------- |